dreinsdo/CSNE2018-MyoADD/README.md

 # CSNE2018-MyoADD
-Wrist driven orthosis (WDO) acontrolled by Myo and RPi, project for CSNE Hackathon 2018.
+Wrist driven orthosis (WDO) controlled by Myo and RPi 'MyoADD', project for CSNE Hackathon 2018.

 This repository contains the work developed during the CSNE hackathon 2018.
 Event description: The CSNE Hackathon is an annual, extended weekend-long event that takes place in Seattle, WA.
 Local and out-of-state participants hack away with cool technology and come up with prototypes for neural engineering solutions.